nely1/phlec-86/README.md

    - e.
 Install node dependencies using **npm init** . - Accept all the defaults given in the prompt (just press Enter)

 2. To use the database: Must have a .env file in the server folder with the following line (replace the string with the connection string):
-   CONNECTION_URL="super secret database url that was shared in a secure environment"
+   CONNECTION_URL="<connection string that was from the database cluster>"

 3. To install dependencies, use **npm install** (in the client and server folders respectively) to install all the required dependencies to use the app